Birmingham Workers Compensation Attorney

 If you have sustained a permanent injury, regardless of whether you return to work, the employer and/or workers’ comp insurance carrier is responsible for a lump sum paid at the end of your medical treatment.
 This lump sum can vary dramatically depending on what your primary physician says you can do or no longer do.
 At Drake Injury Lawyers, we can hire experts to testify to these issues and this can usually increase the benefits paid as a lump sum.

-What Is the Average Workers’ Compensation Settlement in Alabama?
+What Is the Average Workers’ Compensation Settlement in Birmingham, Alabama?

 There is no such thing as an average workers’ compensation settlement.
 How much one employee receives in workers’ comp benefits may significantly differ from another employee at the same company.
 This is because there is not one single sum that an employer pays to all injured workers; benefits are based on the individual’s injuries and losses.
 The amount that you could receive in workers’ compensation benefits will depend on the circumstances that are unique to your case, such as: